 Individuals with body dysmorphia truly believe that deficiencies in their appearance make them revolting, unattractive, or deformed.
 People commonly focus on their facial features, including nose, acne, wrinkles, or complexion.
 They may fixate on the thickness, color, or texture of their hair, or the appearance of their skin.
 They are often under the assumption that others are staring at or mocking them.
 This belief causes extreme preoccupation, which others often fail to see or understand.

 People can go to extraordinary lengths to hide or tame perceived flaws by consistently checking their reflection in the mirror, grooming, or hiding imperfections behind makeup, accessories, or clothes.
-People tend to incessantly compare their body type or appearances to others, have perfectionist inclinations, and always seems to be looking for validation and reassurance from others.
+People tend to incessantly compare their body type or appearances to others, have perfectionist inclinations, and always seem to be looking for validation and reassurance from others.

 The preoccupation on appearance often results in significant impairment in various areas of a person’s life, including academic, occupational, or social functioning.
 People tend to avoid going out in public, which results in the failure to meet important personal and professional responsibilities.
 The isolation can also cause difficulties in social and personal relationships.